anoma/nspec/docs/node_architecture/basics.juvix.md

 #### Time

-Times is represented as natural numbers.
+Times are represented as natural numbers.
 It is used for scheduling and timing events.

 ```juvix
 syntax alias Time := Nat;